 - The PDU Session authorization enforced by SMF with regard to subscription data retrieved from UDM.

-Based on local policies the SMF may initiate DN authentication/authorization at PDU Session Establishment.
-The SMF provides the GPSI, if available, in the signalling exchanged with the DN-AAA during DN authentication/authorization.
+Based on local policies the SMF may initiate secondary authentication/authorization at PDU Session Establishment.
+The SMF provides the GPSI, if available, in the signalling exchanged with the DN-AAA during secondary authentication/authorization.

-After the successful DN authentication/authorization, a session is kept between the SMF and the DN-AAA.
+After the successful secondary authentication/authorization, a session is kept between the SMF and the DN-AAA.

-The UE provides information required to support user authentication by the DN over NAS SM.
+The UE provides the authentication/authorization information required to support secondary authentication by the DN over NAS SM.

 NOTE 3: The way for the UE to acquire such information is not defined.